Tuesday, December 27, 2011

 Sunday, August 7, 2011

-Tamar Eisenman burst in the Israeli music scene with her super catchy hits "Sun" and "Hit Me" and her kickass rock attitude.
+Tamar Eisenman burst into the Israeli music scene with her super catchy hits "Sun" and "Hit Me" and her kickass rock attitude.
 Now she's back with "Creation".
-I love that she still sounds like herself only more developed.
-For example, the refreshing funky jazzy addition.
+I love that she still sounds like herself but with a refreshing funky jazzy addition.
 This song doesn't directly deal with the protest, but it does capture the strong yearning to start something fresh and new.

 Home is a bottle of wine